 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your WordPress website as explained in Part 2.
-Then, configure your site settings as described in Part Three.
-After all this is in place, you then automate your content distribution using plugins.
+Simple … first, set up your site as explained in Part 2.
+Then, configure your site settings as shown in Part Three.
+After all this is in place, you can then automate various processes using plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a brief look at some examples of plugins that can help:
+Let’s take a brief look at a few traffic-generating plugins that can be used to:

-- Syndicate content to social sites and social bookmarking websites
+- Distribute content to social sites and social bookmarking sites

 - Distribute comments automatically to other blogs

-- Distribute content automatically to other web properties via RSS feeds
+- Post content to other web properties via RSS

-You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, LinkedIn, Google+ and more as soon as you publish new content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, GooglePlus, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/